 - Remittance status tracking.
 Updates on money transfer status are sent to the sender and recipient (or both) via email or text message.

 - Greater security.
 Money transfer websites have security features such as data encryption and two-step verification procedure.
+Some E-Transer services also require bank codes and swift codes to make sure that you are sending to the right bank in the Philippines.

 Cons of Online Money Transfer